monome/docs/norns/wifi-files.md

 If you do not have access to a router, you can also turn the norns into a WiFi hotspot.
 This will create a new network which you can then connect to with your computer.

+Navigate to **SYSTEM > WIFI** and select **HOTSPOT**.
+After a few seconds, norns will begin broadcasting a network.
+To connect to it from another device:

 *network name / SSID*: `norns`
 *default password*: `nnnnnnnn`